Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Problem Statement

-In classical query optimizers, cost models typically rely on statistical methods (e.g., histograms) and use a transparent, modular structure.
-The total cost of a query plan is the sum of its constituent operators’ or subplans’ costs.
-In such models, for a query plan tree \(T\), the cost of a parent node \(v_p\) derives from its children’s costs plus a local cost capturing the operator’s own overhead:

-where \( c(v_p) \) is an function that estimates the local cost of operator \( v_p \).
-By recursively applying Eq.\ref{eq:classical_node} from the leaves to the root of the query plan, the total estimated cost of \( T \) is obtained as:
+In classical query optimizers, cost models typically rely on statistical methods (e.g., histograms) with a transparent, modular structure.
+The total cost of a query plan is the sum of the costs of its constituent operators.
+In such models, for a query plan \(p\), the estimated cost of a parent node \(n_p \in p\) is given by the sum of the estimated cost of its children \(n_c\) plus a local cost reflecting the overhead of the operator at \(n_p\): { where \( c(n_p) \) is a function that estimates the local cost of operator \( n_p \).
+Recursively applying Eq.~\ref{eq:classical_node} from leaves to the root yields the accumulated plan's total estimated cost $C_{\mathrm{classical}}(p) = C_{\mathrm{classical}}(n_{root})$.}

-This bottom-up aggregation makes final estimates clearly traceable to each node, enabling developers to tune performance at the operator or subplan level with clear insights into how local costs flow into the final total cost.
-In contrast, learning-based cost models predict the cost \( C_{\mathrm{learned}}(T) \) using a parameterized (often black-box) function \( f_{\theta} \) trained on historical query data, which do not explicitly decompose the plan into subgraphs in an interpretable way.
-Although these models often yield higher accuracy, they forgo the built-in transparency of classical approaches and obscure how individual predicates or local substructures affect the total estimate.
-This lack of transparency hinders the diagnosis of cost misestimations, complicates fine-grained tuning, and erodes trust when estimates deviate from observed execution times.
+This bottom-up aggregation makes cost estimates traceable to each node, allowing developers to tune performance at the operator, subplan, or arbitrary subgraph level with insights into how local cost estimates contribute to the total estimate.
+In contrast, LCMs take the entire plan as input to predict its cost \( C_{\mathrm{learned}}(p) \) using a parameterized (often black-box) function \( m_{\theta} \) trained on historical query data, which do not explicitly decompose the plan into subgraphs in an explainable manner.
+Although these models often achieve higher accuracy, they forgo the transparency of classical optimizers and obscure how subgraphs affect the total cost estimate.
+This lack of transparency hinders the diagnosis of cost estimation errors, complicates fine-grained tuning, and erodes trust when estimates deviate from observed execution times.

-To restore the beneficial transparency of classical cost models, a learned cost model should have the ability to quantify the contribution of each subgraph \( G_s \subseteq T \) to the total cost \( C_{\mathrm{learned}}(T) \).
-These subgraphs typically correspond to logical or physical subplans that can be individually optimized (e.g., specific joins or indexes).
+To restore the transparency of classical cost models, an LCM should have the ability to quantify the contribution of each subgraph \( sg \subseteq p \) to the total cost \( C_{\mathrm{learned}}(p) \).
+Such \(sg\)s include operators that can be individually optimized (e.g., joins, scans).
 Identifying their contributions helps developers locate bottlenecks or highlight operators that may benefit from tuning or rewriting.